 What sets this plugin apart is its 20+ synth engines that generate percussive sounds from scratch.
 You’re not loading samples.
 You’re sculpting metallic hits, shakers, cymbals, and glitchy textures in real time using synthesis.

-I use RANDOM Metal when I need percussion that doesn’t sound like anything else in my track.
-It’s perfect for experimental electronic music, cinematic sound design, or adding weird metallic layers to hybrid drum kits in Reaper.
+I reach for RANDOM Metal when I want percussion that stands out from everything else in my track.
+It works great for experimental electronic music, cinematic sound design, or adding unique metallic layers to hybrid drum kits in Reaper.

 Features: